Andreas Wecker

 Andreas Wecker (born 2 January 1970 in Staßfurt) is a German former world champion gymnast who had a long and successful career.
 He was a European, World, and Olympic champion.
 His greatest achievement during his gymnastics career was winning the gold medal on high bar at the 1996 Summer Olympics in Atlanta.
 In 1989, Wecker was named the last East German Sportsman of the Year.

 Gymnastics career

 Wecker qualified for the German team for the 2000 Sydney Olympics; however, just days before his events, he suffered a serious shoulder injury, where he tore a biceps muscle in his shoulder, ending his gymnastics career.
 While his gymnastics career had come to an end, Andreas still maintained his athleticism by training many hours every week, keeping his body and mind in superior health.

-On May 17, 2025, Andreas Wecker will be inducted into the International Gymnastics Hall of Fame for his achievements during his gymnastics career.
-He will be inducted alongside Beth Tweddle and Catalina Ponor in Oklahoma City, Oklahoma.
+On May 17, 2025, Andreas Wecker was inducted into the International Gymnastics Hall of Fame for his achievements during his gymnastics career.
+He was inducted alongside Beth Tweddle, Catalina Ponor, and Paul Ziert in Oklahoma City, Oklahoma.